seanbreckenridge/spkglist/README.md

 # this would be an error, not allowed as a 'bare' character
 😀

-# you can quote any line with backticks, to include any charater, including a '#'
+# you can quote any line with backticks, to include any character, including a '#'
 `github.com/user/emoji_package😀#master`  # install from github

 # python/node-esque packages work fine as bare words